NapthaAI/module_template/README.md

 naptha publish -r
 ```

-If successful, you will an output with the IPFS hash, and a link where you can test download via the browser http://provider.akash.pro:30584/ipfs/<ipfs_hash>.
+If successful, you will see an output with the IPFS hash, and a link where you can test download via the browser http://provider.akash.pro:30584/ipfs/<ipfs_hash>.

-If you would also like to publish subdeployments, you can use:
+If your module makes use of other modules (e.g. your agent module uses a tool module or memory module), you may also want to publish those sub-modules using:

 ```bash
 naptha publish -r -s